model-checking/kani-verifier-blog/_posts/2024-01-29-safety-of-methods-for-numeric-primitive-types.md

 Our work contributes to the robustness of Rust's standard library and highlights the importance of formal verification tools in modern software development.

+We hope this post provides valuable insights into the verification process of unsafe numeric methods in Rust.
+If you're interested in formal verification or Rust programming, we encourage you to explore Kani and contribute to its ongoing development.

-References
+## References
 (Kani Documentation)[https://model-checking.github.io/kani/]
 Rust Numeric Types
 Rust Intrinsics

-We hope this post provides valuable insights into the verification process of unsafe numeric methods in Rust.
-If you're interested in formal verification or Rust programming, we encourage you to explore Kani and contribute to its ongoing development.